AndreasAugustin/continuous-integration/chapter/4_testing.md

 ### Get your hands dirty

-- TODO(augustin) add testing srver (reports)
 - Start implementing some code in your project with TDD principles.
-- Add running those tests to your .travis.yml and/or appveyor.yml.
+- Add those tests to your .travis.yml and/or appveyor.yml.

 ### Examples